nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 At this point, we have computed which loans are in scope at each point.
 Next, we traverse the MIR and identify actions that are illegal given the loans in scope.
-Rather than go through every kind of MIR statement, we can break things down into four kinds of actions that can be performed:
+Rather than go through every kind of MIR statement, we can break things down into two kinds of actions that can be performed:

-- Moving an lvalue
-- Reading an lvalue
+- Accessing an lvalue, which we categorize along two axes (shallow vs deep, read vs write)
-- Writing an lvalue
+- Dropping an lvalue
-- Killing the storage for a local variable (i.e., `StorageDead`)

 For each of these kinds of actions, we will specify below the rules that determine when they are legal, given the set of loans L in scope